voxpupuli/puppet-systemd/README.md

 ### drop-in files

-Drop-in files are used to add or alter settings of a unit without modify the unit it self.
+Drop-in files are used to add or alter settings of a unit without modifying the unit itself.
 As for the unit files, the module can handle the file and directory creation and systemd reloading:

 ```puppet